vtexdocs/dev-portal-content/docs/release-notes/repetitive-purchase-of-products.md

 Good thing is that loss in sales is not something we approve, nor want.
 Therefore, it is now possible to click on the [Add to cart button](https://vtex.io/docs/components/content-blocks/vtex.add-to-cart-button/) as many times as desired!
 Cheers to that!
 ![](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@readme-docs/docs/release-notes/cbaf8d8-add-to-cart-loop_14.gif)

-[block:callout]
-{
-  "type": "warning",
-  "body": "This release is only available for stores using the [Minicart v2](https://vtex.io/docs/components/content-blocks/vtex.minicart/).", "title": "Caution"
+> ⚠️ This release is only available for stores using the [Minicart v2](https://vtex.io/docs/components/content-blocks/vtex.minicart/).
-}
-[/block]